 StarLogo is a programming language created in 2008.
 StarLogo is an agent-based simulation language developed by Mitchel Resnick, Eric Klopfer, and others at MIT Media Lab and MIT Scheller Teacher Education Program in Massachusetts.
 It is an extension of the Logo programming language, a dialect of Lisp.
 Designed for education, StarLogo can be used by students to model the behavior of decentralized systems.
 Read more on Wikipedia...

 - the StarLogo wikipedia page

 - See also: logo, netlogo, etoys, lisp, connection-machine, java, squeak, smalltalk, scratch

-- I have 25 facts about StarLogo. what would you like to know? email me and let me know how I can help.
+- Have a question about StarLogo not answered here?
+Email me and let me know how I can help.